PE & Sports Premium

 We will know we have been successful when:

-- Teachers who have been trained to plan and deliver effective PE lessons apply this in the following academic years, continue to plan and deliver effective PE lessons.
+- Teachers who have been trained to plan and deliver effective PE lessons apply this in the following academic years and continue to plan and deliver effective PE lessons.

 - Good practice is shared amongst staff, co-ordinated and monitored by the PE Leader.